Actindo-AG/Documentation/Payments/Operation/03_ManageRefunds.md

 # Monitor refunds

 A refund is a request for a repayment of a capture.
-It is initialized by the merchant, for example, if a product is not available and cannot be delivered.
-It is also initialized if a payment and capture transaction has been manually refunded by an Actindo user.
+It is initiated by the receiver of a payment, for example, if a customer has has back the product.
 Each refund is to be confirmed with the *Confirmation* menu entry later.
 > [Info] You cannot follow up a case with the ID of an authorization or a payments and captures transaction.
 However, the most payment service providers support an original reference ID that you can use to search for a specific case in the whole payment process.

 You can use this procedure to display all incoming references to a refund from a payment service provider.
 You can check for communication and other errors between Actindo and the payment service provider resulted in a workflow being stopped, for example.
 In addition, if applicable, you can manually change the status of a transaction to **Void** to clear the database.
+Note that you can only change the status of a refund transaction, but not any data.

 If everything works fine with the posting of a refund, you do not need to monitor the *Refunds* menu entry.
 You can follow up the successfully processed refunds with the *Confirmation* menu entry.
-> [Info] You can only change the status of a refund transaction, but not any data.

 ## Check refund transaction

 A refund transaction provides numerous payment-related details, which may vary depending on the payment service provider settings.
-To decide whether you can manually void a refund transaction, you need to check its details.
+To decide whether you can manually void a refund transaction, you need to check its details, so that the issue can be solved.
+In case of errors or failures, there may be a general issue that is caused by the payment service provider, by the shop, or by Actindo.
+In this case, contact the according business partner, so that the issue can be solved.

 #### Prerequisites

 - At least one connection has been created, see [Create PSP connection](../Integration/01_ManageConnection.md#create-psp-connection).
 - At least one refund has been created.
-- It is recommended that you add the *Status ID* field to your view so that you are able to sort or filter for specific statuses.
+> [Info] It is recommended to add the following columns to your view to get the required information and to better filter and sort the entries: *Status ID* and *Status information* (if applicable).

 #### Procedure